Michael van Gerwen: 2015

-In the UK Open fifth round, he set his highest televised average of 114.91 during a 9–2 victory over Kim Huybrechts in which he had a 170 finish and missed one dart for a nine-darter in the final leg.
-He went on to win his first UK Open title with an 11–5 victory over Peter Wright in the final.
+In the 2015 UK Open, he won UK Open title with an 11–5 victory over Peter Wright in the final.
 He won his second European Tour event in a row at the Gibraltar Darts Trophy with a 6–3 success over Terry Jenkins and made it a trio of titles by seeing off John Henderson 6–5 at the German Darts Masters, which saw him become the second player ever to reach £1 million in prize money on the PDC Order of Merit, after Phil Taylor.
-He reset his highest televised average record to 116.90 in a 7–0 whitewash of James Wade in the Premier League.
 Van Gerwen continued to dominate the PDC circuit by claiming the fourth and sixth Players Championship events with 6–1 and 6–5 wins over Lewis and Wade respectively.
 A 6–6 draw with Dave Chisnall ensured he would finish top of the Premier League for the third year in a row.
-He averaged 105.15 during the 172 legs he played during the league phase.
-Van Gerwen won five legs in a row from 7–4 down to van Barneveld in the semi-finals which helped him win 10–8.
-He could only take out 32% of his doubles in the final against Anderson, including missing seven in one leg, which contributed to him losing 11–7.
-Van Gerwen maintained his unbeaten record in the Dubai Darts Masters as he took his third title in a row by recovering from 8–6 down in the final against Taylor to triumph 11–8.
+Van Gerwen beat Van Barneveld 10–8 to win the final but lost to Anderson 11–7 in the final.
+Van Gerwen maintained his unbeaten record in the Dubai Darts Masters as he took his third title in a row by defeating Taylor 11–8 in the final.
 He stretched his unbeaten run to 20 matches in European Tour events as he claimed the Dutch Darts Masters by whitewashing Justin Pipe 6–0.
-Van Gerwen and van Barneveld were knocked out in the semi-finals of the World Cup in a doubles match against Scotland's Anderson and Wright.
+Van Gerwen and Van Barneveld were knocked out in the semi-finals of the World Cup in a doubles match against Scotland's Anderson and Wright.